 No, they do not speak the same language.
 Samoan (Gagana Samoa) is more similar to Hawaii (Hawaiian language) than Māori (New Zealand Maori language), yet Hawaii is also similar to Māori.

-It is because Polynesians frequently migrated from one island to another.
-Māori and Hawaii (‘Ōlelo Hawai’i,) are Eastern Polynesia languages with significant similarities.
-For example, the Hawaiian word “Aloha” which means “hello” or “goodbye” becomes “Aroha” in Maori, because the letter “l” is not included in their alphabets.
+This is because Polynesians frequently migrated from one island to another.
+Māori and Hawaii (‘Ōlelo Hawai’i) are Eastern Polynesian languages with significant similarities.
+For example, the Hawaiian word “Aloha,” which means “hello” or “goodbye,” becomes “Aroha” in Maori because the letter “l” is not included in their alphabet.
 However, hello in Samoan is “Talofa”.

 Native speakers are the people who can understand Māori and Hawaii the best.